markatots/qMaruPL/README.md

 Get the zip file: "maruPL.YYYY.MM.dd.zip"
 I recommend that you get the latest one.
 You can also get "maruPL extension_sample.qvf" that is a sample Qlik Sense app using maruPL.
-Upload the zip file via your QMC.
+Import the zip file into Qlik Sense Server via your QMC.
 Then "maruPL" qlik extenstion will be installed in your Qlik Sense environment.
-Note that you don't need to unzip when uploading to QMC.
+Note that you don't need to unzip.
 You can take the advantage of maruPL on both Qlik Sense SaaS and Qlik Sense on-premise.
 Of course, maruPL can be used with 漢字.